 You can also apply for other jobs.
 You might get out of your job and score a pay raise to boot.

 Asking for a voluntary demotion is nothing to be taken lightly.
-The two biggest keys to doing this successfully are to be honest and to listen.
+The two biggest keys to doing this successfully are, to be honest, and to listen.
 You should go into a conversation ready to outline how you feel about your current job and what you want to happen, but you also need to be willing to listen to what your manager has to say.

 Your manager may know about upcoming opportunities within the organization that could get you out of your current job and into one you like better.
 Your manager may also have feedback on how you can better handle your current responsibilities.
-And that may make the difference between staying in your current role and demoting to a different one.
+That may make the difference between staying in your current role and demoting to a different one.